RAAHUL-tech/Hospital-Management-System/README.md

 # Hospital-Management-System
-It is a Database project that solves all the possible queries in a real-time hospital system.
+It is a Database Management project that solves all the possible queries in a real-time hospital system.
+All the tables are normalized to avoid redundant data.
+Several features like bill generation for in-patient and out-patient separately, managing the empty beds in each department, and calculating the daily and weekly statistics of patients are implemented.
+Some advanced SQL topics like trigger and recursive query are also implemented.
+The documentation for this project is attached here.